How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 - Props: Do objects suddenly appear or disappear?

-Detected problems are not just reported but -- where possible -- automatically fixed.
+Where it finds a clear slip, SYMBAN does not just report it but -- where possible -- mends it.
 You see the before and after and decide whether the correction works.

-After every chapter, SYMBAN updates its memory: new facts, changed relationships, open questions.
+After every chapter, SYMBAN notes what changed: new facts, changed relationships, open questions.
 The next chapter benefits automatically.

 Practical Workflow: From Concept to Revised Chapter